jibbius/jackbarker-com-au/_posts/2017-04-30-github-pages-gemfile.markdown

 banner-image: "/images/2017/gemfile2-crop-600x314.jpg"
 ---

+{%include update.html
+heading="Update - 3 May 2017"
+text="Whilst the below is a novel solution to this problem, I have since found a far simpler solution (discussed at the end of the article).
+I am still undecided as to which solution is <strong>truly superior</strong>, however.
+Have a read and judge for yourself?"
+%}

 ## The Problem
-When you run a (Jekyll) GitHub pages site locally, how do you ensure that you are using the same plugins + versions as will be used on GitHub?
+When you run a (Jekyll) GitHub pages site locally, how do you ensure that you are using the same gems (plugins) and versions as will be used on GitHub?

 Further - what happens if you don't have internet access, and can't check what versions Github is currently using?

-## The Solution
+## <s>The</s> <em>[edit: A Potential]</em> Solution

-### Part A: Using GitHub versions locally
+### Part A: Using GitHub's versions locally
 Solving the first part of this problem was relatively straightforward;

 {% highlight ruby %}